ljacobsson/cfn-resource-actions/README.md

 _All resources provide a button to copy a resource's physical ID to the clipboard (📋)_

+_All resources provide a menu that lists the resources referrable attributes along with a link to the documentation (☰)_

 ## Examples

 ### Invoking lambda function and tailing its logs: